-Or, at last I find peace in Peru and Cool Dudes!
+Or, at last I find peace in Peru WITH Cool Dudes!

 ALERT: WordPress playing up so this is lacking some captions and coherence!
 Bear with me on this it’s very frustrating and taking me ages to do ANYTHING!